drfurtado/ctbf/content/instructors/instructors.md

 Steps:

-1. Student completes the form;
-3. Student confirms e-mail [^1];
+1. Volunteer completes the form and confirms e-mail [^1];
-4. Supervisor receives it and signs the form;
+2. Supervisor receives it and signs the form;
-5. Faculty Lead receives the form and initials it;
+3. Faculty Lead receives the form and initials it;
-6. Student receives signed form;
+4. Volunteer receives and downloads signed form;
-7. Student downloads the form and sends it via e-mail to Georgie Rubio (HR Assistant) @ georgette.rubio@csun.edu
+5. Volunteer sends the form via e-mail to Georgie Rubio (HR Assistant) @ georgette.rubio@csun.edu

 > Form link: http://adobe.ly/3sWPFaD